-- 1. The default values for the base scheduler are as follows. - (a) Scheduling parameters are copied from the creating schedulable when possible; when the creating schedulable does not have scheduling parameters, the default is an instance of the default priority parameters value. - (b) Release parameters default to an instance of the default aperiodic parameters (see AperiodicParameters). - (c) Memory parameters default to null which signifies that memory allocation by the schedulable is not constrained by the scheduler. - (d) The default scheduling parameter values for parameter objects created by a schedulable controlled by the base scheduler are given by the following table (see FirstInFirstOutScheduler).
+- 1. The default values for the base scheduler are as follows. - (a) Scheduling parameters are copied from the creating schedulable when possible; when the creating schedulable does not have scheduling parameters, the default is an instance of the default priority parameters value. - (b) The default for release depend on the type of schedulable: - i. for instance of @code RealtimeThread the default is an instance of background parameters with default values (see AperiodicParameters), and - ii. for instance of @code AsyncBaseEventHandler the default is an instance of aperiodic parameters with default values (see AperiodicParameters). - (c) Memory parameters default to null which signifies that memory allocation by the schedulable is not constrained by the scheduler. - (d) The default scheduling parameter values for parameter objects created by a schedulable controlled by the base scheduler are given by the following table (see FirstInFirstOutScheduler).